Magnesium chromate: History

 Before 1940, the literature about magnesium chromate and its hydrates was sparse, but studies starting in that year looked at its properties and solubility.

 Uses

 It is available commercially in a variety of powders, from nanoscale to micron-sized, either as an anhydrous or hydrated form.

 As a hydrate, it is useful as a corrosion inhibitor and pigment, or as an ingredient in cosmetics.

 In 2011, an undecahydrate (containing 11 molecules of water) of this compound was discovered by scientists at the University College London.

 Hazards

 Magnesium chromate hydrate should be stored at room temperature, and there is no current therapeutic use.
-It is a confirmed carcinogen, and can cause acute and dermititis, and possibly kidney and liver damage if inhaled, so it should be treated as a hazardous waste.
+It is a confirmed carcinogen, and can cause acute dermatitis, and possibly kidney and liver damage if inhaled, so it should be treated as a hazardous waste.